-COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$, $N/S = Not Supportive$, $N/A = Not Applicable$) (e) Require development to be designed with the pedestrian in mind.
+COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$ , $N/S = Not Supportive$ , $N/A = Not Applicable$ ) Objective: (2) Reduce the reliance on the automobile and fossil fuels by encouraging walking, bicycling, and other energy-efficient and safe alternative modes of transportation.
+X Policies: (d) Make walking and bicycling transportation safe and easy between and within communities. Х (e) Require development to be designed with the pedestrian in mind.
 X (f) Design new and retrofit existing rights-of-way with adequate sidewalks, bicycle lanes, or separated multi-use transit corridors.
-X (g) Support the development of a countywide network of bikeways, equestrian trails, and pedestrian paths.
-X (h) Support the reestablishment of traditional trails between communities, to the ocean, and through the mountains for public use.
+X (g) Support the development of a countywide network of bikeways, equestrian trails, and pedestrian paths. Х (h) Support the reestablishment of traditional trails between communities, to the ocean, and through the mountains for public use.
 X (i) Encourage educational programs to increase safety for pedestrians and bicyclists.
 X Implementing Actions: (a) Design, build, and modify existing bikeways to improve safety and separation from automobiles.
 X (b) Increase enforcement to reduce abuse of bicycle and pedestrian lanes by motorized vehicles.
-X (c) Identify non-motorized transportation options as a priority for new sources of funding. Х
+X (c) Identify non-motorized transportation options as a priority for new sources of funding.
+X